YuvalGlizerin/Postrix/kubernetes/README.md

 All helmfile sync commands should have a --environment argument Please note that helmfile sync will not uninstall charts that were removed from helmfile.yaml.
 This is to prevent accidental deletion of services, so to uninstall a chart, you need to run `helm uninstall <old-chart-name>`
+Also you should check .github/workflows/deploy.yml to get the most updated helmfile sync command to deploy releases properly.

-Deploy services local(Will only work on local): `helmfile sync -f helmfile.yaml --environment=local` Deploy services dev(Will not work on local): `helmfile sync -f helmfile.yaml --environment=dev` Deploy services prod(Will not work on local): `helmfile sync -f helmfile.yaml --environment=prod`
+Deploy services local(Will only work on local): `helmfile sync -f helmfile.yaml --environment=local -l group=app` Deploy services dev(Will not work on local): `helmfile sync -f helmfile.yaml --environment=dev -l group=app` Deploy services prod(Will not work on local): `helmfile sync -f helmfile.yaml --environment=prod -l group=app`

 You might also only want to sync a single service, for example: `helmfile sync -f helmfile.yaml --environment=local -l app=joby`